zupta/slate/source/includes/_customer_feedback.md

     + phone: new phone number for delivery
     + clickpost_status_code: shipment status code when customer entered the feedback
     + clickpost_status_description: shipment status description when customer entered the feedback
+    + type: either CLIENT_OPS_FEED or CUSTOMER_FEED
+    + api_data_push: if the data is pushed via api to courier company or not, null means we did not try to push, true is successfully pushed and false if failed to push.

 <aside class="warning">
 You must replace username / key with username / key provided to you.